 So, I was definitely one of the weirder children when I was growing up.
-While everyone in my class was ordering chocolate or vanilla ice cream, I was the girl begging for mint chocolate chip or strawberry.
+While everyone in my class was ordering chocolate or vanilla ice cream, I was the girl begging for rum raisin or strawberry.

 What can I say?
 I’ve always been one to break the mold when it comes to food.

 My friends would always look at me like I was the weirdo because I never wanted to simply enjoy one of the classic options, without any add-ins or extra flavoring.
+I loved ordering mint chocolate chip!
 They thought I was nuts, but I thought I was a genius because that berry flavor was so different.

 To each their own, I suppose.